datacarpentry/python-socialsci/episodes/13-matplotlib.md

 ## Plotting with Pandas

-The `pandas` library contains very tight integration with `matplotlib`.
-There are functions in `pandas` that automatically call `matplotlib` functions to produce graphs.
+The Pandas library contains very tight integration with Matplotlib.
+There are functions in Pandas that automatically call Matplotlib functions to produce graphs.

-To plot with `pandas` we have to import it as we have done in past episodes.
+To plot with Pandas we have to import it as we have done in past episodes.
 To tell Jupyter that when we produce a graph we want it to be displayed in a cell in the notebook just like any other results, we use the `%matplotlib inline` directive.
 Without that we need to do a `show()` command.